PDF download Download Article PDF download Download Article

 PDF download Download Article

-1. Some Romani last names refer to a person's occupation.
-It was once a common practice around the world to name yourself after the work you were known for doing.
+1. It was once a common practice around the world to name yourself after the work you were known for doing.
 This is where Romani last names like Biro, meaning "judge," and Smith, meaning "metal worker," originate.
 Here's a full list of occupational Romani last names:[2]

 • Barta: Refers to a ploughman